PhD, Film and Media Studies/Literature, Lehigh University

 Areas of Expertise: Film and Media Studies, Historical Materialism, Cultural Studies, Media Activism

-I am researching the relationship between video/digital media activism and state repression related to animal rights campaigns, counter-summit protesting, copwatching, and anti-Muslim surveillance.
+My newest book project concerns the relationship between video/digital media activism and state repression pertaining to animal rights campaigns, counter-summit protesting, copwatching, and anti-Muslim surveillance.
 I am also conducting archival research for a long-term project related to Raymond Williams’ work on film and television.
 I am also co-editing a collection on global media activism with my colleague Stephen Charbonneau.
 Finally, I am engaged in archival research for a long-term project related to Raymond Williams’ work on film and television.

 I occasionally scribble for Cineaste and the online journal PopMatters.